mapaction/mediawiki2confluence/README.md

   - Create the top level spaces (from the Excel sheet categories)
   - Label those spaces accordingly (from the Excel sheet categories)
-  - Migrate the rest of the categories into the general-guidance space
+  - Migrate the rest of the categories into labels of general-guidance space
   - Start the page migration:
     - Convert the mediawiki page content to JSON
     - Rewrite internal links and drop categories from page ending
-    - Convert from JSON to markdown and rewrite image links
+    - Convert from JSON to markdown and construct confluence image links
-    - Add mediawiki migration back-link to the page
     - Upload the page (auto-magic convert to confluence storage format from markdown)
   - Start the image migration
     - For each page, find all images